Positional Attention: Expressivity and Learnability of Algorithmic Computation: Introduction

-In this context, \cite{perez2021attention, wei2022statistically} show that Transformers are Turing Complete, and \cite{giannou23a, pmlr-v235-back-de-luca24a, yang2023looped} demonstrate that Transformers can effectively encode instructions to solve linear algebra and graphs problems.
-Additionally, it has been shown that Transformers can perform reasoning tasks using far fewer layers than the number of reasoning steps \citep{liu2022transformers}, indicating a connection between Transformers and parallel algorithms.
-To this end, \cite{pmlr-v235-sanford24a} further demonstrates that Transformers can simulate the Massively Parallel Computation (MPC) model \citep{8555148}, which is based on the MapReduce framework for large-scale data processing \citep{10.1145/1327452.1327492}.
+In this context, \citet{perez2021attention, wei2022statistically} show that Transformers are Turing Complete, and \citet{giannou23a, pmlr-v235-back-de-luca24a, yang2023looped} illustrate how Transformers can effectively encode instructions in their parameters to solve linear algebra and graphs problems.
+Additionally, it has been shown that Transformers can perform computational tasks using far fewer layers than the number of sequential steps \citep{liu2022transformers}, indicating a connection between Transformers and parallel algorithms.
+Building on this, \citet{pmlr-v235-sanford24a} demonstrates that Transformers can simulate the Massively Parallel Computation (MPC) model \citep{8555148}, which is based on the MapReduce framework for large-scale data processing \citep{10.1145/1327452.1327492}.